 Main Points – COMPLEX, LARGE SCALE, ADAPTIVE AND ACCURATE

-- 65,000 square-foot curtain wall feature that curves around three sides of the arena behind the glass façade.
+- 65,000 square-foot curtain wall feature that curves around three sides of the arena just inside the building’s glass façade.

 - 80 feet tall

 - Eventscape created a full-size mockup for review prior to full fabrication.
 While significant in scale at 17-feet tall and 20-feet wide, it nonetheless represented less than 1% of the total wall.